bartduisters/pixel-picker/README.md

 ## Requirements
 Have Java installed.
-To automatically configure Java, download and install [AdoptOpenJDK Prebuilt OpenJDK](https://adoptopenjdk.net/).
+To automatically configure Java, download and install [Adoptium Prebuilt OpenJDK](https://adoptium.net).

 ## Usage
 Java has to be installed (see Requirements)!